MultiPaper/MultiPaper/README.md

 and chunks being ticked by another server (red).
 The server ticking the chunk you are standing in is displayed above the action bar.

+`/mpmap`
+Show a map of nearby chunks and which server owns them.
+Up represents north.
+If your server owns the chunk, the chunk is shown as aqua.
+If another servers owns the chunk, it's shown as red.
+If the chunk is in memory but not within simulation range on your server, it's shown as white.
+Chunks not loaded on your server as shown as grey.

 Setting up MultiPaper
 ------
   * Place your worlds inside the directory being used for MultiPaper-Master